Need Help? Give us a call.

 Airbnb charges your guests before arrival, and they’ll release your money according to the method of your choice (like PayPal or direct deposit) 24 hours after your guest checks in.

-The platform takes a host service fee of 3% to 5%, so the listing price that your guests see is higher than what you earn.
+Airbnb host fees range from 3% to 5%, so the listing price that your guests see is higher than what you earn.
 Some other factors might impact how much you get paid, too, including:

 Becoming an Airbnb host can be tough to manage alone.
 Slipp recommends “having at least one other person to help you co-manage, to help you with the slew of emails and communications you deal with, or someone to help you physically on the ground.”